 Indexed regular tariffs & structural MRB return1 January 2027

-What Is the Vrachtwagenheffing?
+What is the vrachtwagenheffing?

-The vrachtwagenheffing is the Netherlands' new kilometre-based truck toll, starting July 1, 2026.
+The vrachtwagenheffing is the Netherlands' new kilometre-based truck toll, starting 1 July 2026.
 It replaces the flat annual or weekly Eurovignette with a charge calculated per kilometre driven, scaled to how polluting and how heavy each truck is.
 The system is managed and enforced by the RDW (Netherlands Vehicle Authority).

 Key facts about the Dutch truck toll

-• Official name: vrachtwagenheffing — also called the Dutch HGV distance charge or kilometre-based truck toll
+• Official name: vrachtwagenheffing, also called the Dutch HGV distance charge or kilometre-based truck toll

 • Applies to vehicle categories N2 and N3 (trucks over 3,500 kg)

-• Replaces the Eurovignette for NL roads entirely from July 1, 2026
+• Replaces the Eurovignette for NL roads entirely from 1 July 2026

 • Calculated per kilometre based on weight, Euro class, and CO₂ efficiency category

-The vrachtwagenheffing applies to every truck driving on Dutch toll roads from July 1, 2026 — domestic and foreign-registered alike.
+The vrachtwagenheffing applies to every truck driving on Dutch toll roads from 1 July 2026, domestic and foreign-registered alike.

 Vehicles subject to the toll